 This coalition oversees and champions the SH119 Managed Lanes & Regional Bikeway project, a multi-year effort to replicate the US36 model along the Diagonal connecting Boulder to Longmont.
 The environmental analysis and high-level corridor planning is complete for SH119, including regional Bus Rapid Transit, commuter bikeway, and managed/express lanes.
 The coalition is looking for funding to begin implementing the project, which is set up so that it can be done in segments.

-2021 City Representatives: Council Member Aaron Brockett; Alternate, Council Member Adam Swetlik
+2022 City Representatives: Mayor Aaron Brockett; Alternate, Council Member Benjamin

 This coalition oversees and champions the SH7 Managed Lanes & Regional Bikeway project, a multi-year effort to replicate the US36 model along the corridor from Boulder to Brighton.
 Recent efforts include working to get SH7 classified as a regional arterial for funding purposes and to get RTD to revise their Regional BRT Network map to include this corridor—to make it eligible for future funding.

-2021 City Representatives: Council Member Aaron Brockett; Alternate, Council Member Adam Swetlik
+2022 City Representatives: Council Member Winer; Alternate, Council Member Speer

 The city works closely with nearby governmental entities, especially those whose jurisdictional boundaries overlap the city’s boundaries The following is a list of some of these governments along with descriptions of some of the issues that are subjects of collaboration.